-SCHEDULE OF FINDINGS AND QUESTIONED COSTS For the Year Ended June 30, 2022 nancial Statement: The type of report issued on the basic financial statements.
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS For the Year Ended June 30, 2023 nancial Statement: The type of report issued on the basic financial statements.
 Unmodified opinion Internal Control over Financial Reporting: a) Significant deficiencies were disclosed.
 None b) Material weaknesses were disclosed.
 None Noncompliance, which is material to the basic financial statements, was disclosed.
-None deral Awards: Internal Control over Major Programs: a) Significant deficiencies were disclosed.
-None b) Material weaknesses were disclosed.
-None The type of report issued on compliance for major programs.
+None deral Awards: Internal Control over Major Programs: a) Significant deficiencies were disclosed. b) Material weaknesses were disclosed.
+None None The type of report issued on compliance for major programs.
 Unmodified opinion Any audit findings which are required to be reported under Section 200.516(a) of Guidance?
-None f the Uniform The School's major federal program(s): Assistance Listing Number(s) Federal Program or Cluster 84.425C, 84.425D, 84.425R Education Stabilization Fund (ESF) Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as a low-risk auditee specified in Section 200.520 of the Uniform Gu-Yes X No idance? • Internal Control over Financial Reporting: a) Significant deficiencies were disclosed.
+None f the Uniform The School's major federal program(s): Assistance Listing Number(s) Federal Program or Cluster 84.425D, 84.425U, 84.425W Education Stabilization Fund (ESF) Dollar threshold used to distinguish between Type A and Type B programs: \$750,000 Auditee qualified as a low-risk auditee specified in Section 200.520 of the Uniform Gu-Yes X No dance?
+The type of report issued on the basic financial statements.
+Unmodified opinion Internal Control over Financial Reporting: a) Significant deficiencies were disclosed.
 None b) Material weaknesses were disclosed.
-None Noncompliance, which is material to the basic financial statements, was disclosed. deral Awards: Internal Control over Major Programs: a) Significant deficiencies were disclosed.
-None Internal Control over Major Programs: a) Significant deficiencies were disclosed.
+None Noncompliance, which is material to the basic financial statements, was disclosed.
+Internal Control over Major Programs: a) Significant deficiencies were disclosed.
 None b) Material weaknesses were disclosed.
 None The type of report issued on compliance for major programs.
 Unmodified opinion Any audit findings which are required to be reported under Section 200.516(a) of Guidance?
 None The School's major federal program(s): Assistance Listing Number(s) Federal Program or Cluster Education Stabilization Fund (ESF) Dollar threshold used to distinguish between Type A and Type B programs: Auditee qualified as a low-risk auditee specified in Section 200.520 of the Uniform Guidance.